Purpose of BSA Shooting Sports

 Important information about National Camping School –

 NRA Instructor Course Pre-Requisites: All BSA shooting sports candidates MUST take a basic student class in their discipline before attending the instructor class.
 Therefore, before you can attend and be certified as a NRA Rifle and Shotgun instructor, you MUST already have taken and passed NRA Basic Rifle and Shotgun classes.
-The BSA and NRA offer these courses at discounted prices across the country or you can attend any commercial NRA Basic Rifle and Shotgun classes.
+The BSA and NRA offer these courses at discounted prices across the country (click the link below) or you can attend any commercial NRA Basic Rifle and Shotgun classes.
 To find a Basic Rifle and/or Shotgun course in your area, please visit: www.nrainstructors.org .
-If you have any questions, please email [email protected] .
+If you have any questions, please email shootingsports@Scouting.org .